 Students will be expected to conduct themselves as professionals.
 Students are expected to attend all lecture and labs.
-If unable to attend lecture, students will notify Instructor by phone / e-mail / in person before absence occurs.
-After the second absence, the student will lose 25 points from Attendance/participation until points are exhausted.
+After the second absence, the student will lose 25 points from attendance/participation until points are exhausted.
 All missed exams will be completed one week after exam date.
 After one week all unfinished coursework will receive a zero.
 Absenteeism from lab will result in a zero for the day.
 No exceptions!
 The use of cell phones in class is prohibited.
 Any student using a cell phone in lab will receive a zero for that lab.
 Any student using a cell phone during lecture will forfeit 10% of points possible on next exam.
 Any student with a visible cell phone during an exam will receive a zero on exam.

-Important: NO food or drinks in the lab
+Important: NO food or drinks in the lab.